THE ONTARIO BIOINDUSTRIAL INNOVATION NETWORK (OBIN)

 BIC will use its funding to provide investment, advice, services, knowledge and experience regionally to develop high performing clusters that build clean technology companies that generate jobs, create economic value and support the transition towards a sustainable, net-zero carbon economy.

 This will include utilizing the Centre for Commercialization of Sustainable Chemistry Innovation (COMM SCI) projects and investments as tools for growth.

 Build stronger hybrid chemistry value chains in Southern Ontario by identifying and addressing value chain gaps.

 BIC will accelerate clean economic growth and support competitive technology companies to grow in southern and eastern Ontario by building robust raw material supply chains, by leveraging regional and global partners along the value chain to strengthen market pull and by removing barriers to commercialization through COMM SCI projects.

-Support emerging competitive technology companies to grow to global scale and become world-class players by providing up to four larger COMM SCI investments (up to $2-million each) from the Sustainable Chemistry Alliance Investment Fund (SCA Fund) and matching investments (up to $4-million each) from venture capital partners.
+Support emerging competitive technology companies to grow to global scale and become world-class players by providing larger COMM SCI investments (up to $1 million) with matching investments (minimum of $4 million) from venture capital partners.